-- 33.1.
+- 34.2.
+This academy will ensure that when an allegation is made it will always consider the two key principles of looking after the welfare of the child and investigation and supporting the person subject to the allegation.
+The DSL or their deputy will be responsible for ensuring that the child is not at risk and making the appropriate referrals if needed, in accordance with guidance in KCSIE.
+The HT will be responsible for ensuring that the appropriate referral is made to the LADO and the CEO.
+This will determine the course of action for responding to the allegation. - 34.3.
+Guidance about conduct and safe practice will be given at induction.
 All Academy staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 33.2.
-Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction - 33.3.
-We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 33.4.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 34.4.
+We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member. - 34.5.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher. - 34.6.
+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action.
+The Headteacher will also inform the CEO. - 34.7.
+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as in 25.6 above, without notifying the Headteacher first.
+The Chair of Governors will also inform the CEO. - 34.8.
+The Academy will follow Gloucestershire procedures for managing allegations against staff, set out in Keeping Children Safe in Education and the Academy's Managing Allegations procedures. - 34.9.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO ,HR and the CEO in making this decision. - 34.10.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the CEO.

-- 33.5.
-The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO) at the earliest opportunity and before taking any further action. - 33.6.
-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as in 25.6 above, without notifying the Headteacher first. - 33.7.
-The Academy will follow the Gloucestershire procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education and the Academy's Managing Allegations procedures. - 33.8.
-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision. - 33.9.
-In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as in 25.9 above. - 33.10.
+- 34.11.
 Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
-Publication includes verbal conversations or writing including content placed on social media sites.
+Publication includes verbal conversations or writing including content placed on social media sites. - 34.12. in circumstances where an allegation is made about an individual not employed by the academy, normal processes and steps are put into place in full consultation with the employee's agency.
+Academy staff will expect to take the lead in any situation such as this in consultation with the LADO.

-34. Whistle-blowing
+35. Whistle-blowing